-Ms. Noël can be heard on A New Song: Celebrating the King James Bible and Christmas in New Spain with The Folger Consort on the Bard label.
+Ms. Noël can be heard on Past Made Present: Music of Jessica Krash on the Albany label, The Road Home with the Santa Fe Desert Chorale on the Avie label, and A New Song: Celebrating the King James Bible and Christmas in New Spain with The Folger Consort on the Bard label.
 She has also sung for multiple recordings on the Dorian Label, including Passion & Lament: Choral Masterworks of the 17th Century; Johann Sebastian Bach: Motets; and Handel's Alexander's Feast.
 Ms. Noël's radio broadcasts include solo performances on Washington DC’s classical station, WETA, and Baltimore's public radio station, WYPR.
 A native of Washington, D.C., Ms. Noël earned her Master of Music in voice from Peabody Conservatory and her Bachelor of Music from the University of Maryland, College Park.
 Ms. Noël has served on the faculties of Franklin & Marshall College, The Community College of Rhode Island, and Notre Dame of Maryland University.